ajsmith607/thisismitime/content/mikei/index.md

 > *M.H.N {{% mi %}} MC.HC.NC.S*

 Where additionally:
 - *MC* is the mi count, or the number of mis in a day.
+Each mi is structured identically based on mihour count.
 - *HC* is the mihour count, the number of mihours in a mi.
+Each mihour is structured identically based on miminute count.
 - *NC* is the miminute count, the number of miminutes in a mihour.
 - *S* is the *mistart*, the standard hour  when mitime begins.
 Mistart is based on a 24 hour clock, like hours in military time.